Camelia Minoiu

 Biography

 Camelia Minoiu is a research economist and adviser on the financial markets team in the Research Department at the Federal Reserve Bank of Atlanta.
-Before joining the Atlanta Fed in 2022, Dr. Minoiu was a principal economist in the Division of Monetary Affairs at the Federal Reserve Board of Governors and a senior economist in the Research Department at the International Monetary Fund.
-From 2016 to2018, Dr. Minoiu spent a research sabbatical at the Wharton School of the University of Pennsylvania.
-Dr. Minoiu received her doctorate in economics in 2007 from Columbia University and her master's degree in econometrics and mathematical economics in 2001 from London School of Economics.
+Before joining the Atlanta Fed in 2022, she was a principal economist in the Division of Monetary Affairs at the Federal Reserve Board of Governors and a senior economist in the Research Department at the International Monetary Fund.
+From 2016 to 2018, Dr. Minoiu spent a research sabbatical at the Wharton School of the University of Pennsylvania.
+Dr. Minoiu's research interests are in financial markets and institutions, financial intermediation, and international finance.

 Published Work